kevintruong/til/Memory,-Part-1:-Heap-Memory-Introduction.md

 ## Where is the heap and how big is it?
 The heap is part of the process memory and it does not have a fixed size.
 Heap memory allocation is performed by the C library when you call `malloc` (`calloc`, `realloc`) and `free`.

 First a quick review on process memory: A process is a running instance of your program.
-Each program has it's own address space.
+Each program has its own address space.
 For example on a 32 bit machine your process gets about 4 billion addresses to play with, however not all of these are valid or even mapped to actual physical memory (RAM).
 Inside the process's memory you will find the executable code, space for the stack, environment variables, global (static) variables and the heap.

 By calling `sbrk` the C library can increase the size of the heap as your program demands more heap memory.
 As the heap and stack (one for each thread) need to grow, we put them at opposite ends of the address space.
 So for typical architectures the heap will grows upwards and the stack grows downwards.
 If we write a multi-threaded program (more about that later) we will need multiple stacks (one per thread) but there's only ever one heap.